 Goswami’s onset-rime theory is discussed in this thread.

-Diane McGuinness critiques Goswami’s dyslexia and rhyme theories.
+Diane McGuinness critiques Goswami’s dyslexia, rhythm and rhyme theories.

 ”Goswami persists in holding to her theory that “rhyme” is as important as phonemes in learning to master an alphabetic writing system.
 She even claims that rhyme is relevant to our spelling system: “spelling-sound consistencies occur at two levels, rhyme and phoneme.”
 The notion that the rhyme (word endings that sound alike) is relevant to learning an alphabetic writing system (which is entirely based on phonemes) has been largely discredited.
 When the National Reading Panel in the US published their landmark survey of reading research in 2000, results showed that rhyme-based teaching methods were singularly ineffective either alone or combined with something else”